-The Company estimates that its working capital at December 31, 2021 is sufficient to fund its normal operations into the third quarter of 2023.
+The Company estimates that its working capital at December 31, 2022 and funds raised from the January 2023 Offering is sufficient to fund its normal operations into the fourth quarter of 2024.

 The accompanying consolidated financial statements have been prepared on a going concern basis, which contemplates the realization of assets and satisfaction of liabilities in the ordinary course of business.
 The consolidated financial statements do not include any adjustments relating to the recoverability and classification of recorded asset amounts or the amounts and classification of liabilities that might result from the outcome of the uncertainties described above.